 kinds of behaviour when I feel that I want a closer connection to the

-environment of community and family, and these behaviours often include
+remembered environment of community and family.
+These behaviours often

-making things with my hands, most specifically knitting.
-I began to examine
+include making things with my hands, most specifically knitting usable

-the relationships between the women in my own life and how they’ve
+items.
+I examine the relationships between the women in my own life and

-support each other, the ways in which we create safety nets for ourselves
+how they support each other, and the ways that we create safety nets for